kubernetes/website/content/en/docs/concepts/services-networking/service.md

 You can set the `spec.internalTrafficPolicy` field to control how traffic from internal sources is routed.
 Valid values are `Cluster` and `Local`.
 Set the field to `Cluster` to route internal traffic to all ready endpoints and `Local` to only route to ready node-local endpoints.
-If the traffic policy is `Local` and there are are no node-local endpoints, traffic is dropped by kube-proxy.
+If the traffic policy is `Local` and there are no node-local endpoints, traffic is dropped by kube-proxy.

 ## Discovering services